sguox002/leetcode/leetcode-all.md

 ->>

 ## string
+<<-524	Longest Word in Dictionary through Deleting    		48.7%	Medium
+given a list of dictionary word, and a string. we can delete some chars to get the dictionary word. return the longest word with the smallest lexi order. brutal force: sort the dict in lexi order, check each word in dict and see if it is a subsequence of s.
+->>

+<<-544	Output Contest Matches    		75.5%	Medium
+team the strongest with the weakest. the initial ranking is 1 to n. you need always keep strong vs weaker order for example 4 teams, ((1,4),(2,3)), n=2^k. a bit tricky:
+- each round using two pointer match from both ends.
+- each round reduces by half.
+- until reduce to 1 group.
+->>

 <<-647	Palindromic Substrings    		61.4%	Medium
 return number of pal substrings (with different start end index)
 - expand at all possible position 2n-1 positions